-Wayk Now offers some neat features in the Options menu.
+Wayk Now offers some neat features in the File - Options menu.
 You could easily configure your own password used to connect to your computer or even allow connection without password in the Security side menu.

 The Advanced side menu has the logging option used to create log files containing information useful to the application developers.

 In the Access Control side menu, you can define access to certain features, like allowing the user to view the remote desktop or interact with the keyboard and mouse.

 Integrated in Remote Desktop Manager